Delhi-Dehradun Expressway

 Delhi Dehradun Expressway Features

-A minimum speed of 100 km/h will be maintained while traveling through this corridor.
-A closed toll mechanism would be approved to allow toll pay only to the extent of the highway used.
+The expressway is designed for high-speed travel, with speeds up to 100 km/h in most stretches.
+A closed tolling system is being implemented, allowing users to pay toll charges only for the distance traveled.
 The expressway is built with 113 VUP (Vehicular Under Passes), LVUP (Light Vehicular Under Passes), SVUP (Small Vehicular Under Passes), 5 ROBs, 4 major bridges, and 62 bus shelters.
-In addition to the 76 km service road and 29 km elevated road, 16 entry-exit points are being constructed.
+In addition to this, 76 km of service roads and around 29 km of elevated roads have been developed, along with 16 entry and exit points for smooth connectivity.

 Know More